-The Coordinating Center for Rare and Undiagnosed Diseases (CCRUD) at the Hospital of Lithuanian University of Health Sciences Kauno klinikos (Hospital) has been established in 2012 when the Hospital was nominated as one of the two tertiary centres in Lithuania responsible for the implementation of the Lithuanian National Plan on the Activities Related to Rare Diseases, developed according to the requirements set by European Commission (COUNCIL RECOMMENDATION of 8 June 2009 on an action in the field of rare diseases).
+The Coordinating Center for Rare and Undiagnosed Diseases (CCRUD) at the Hospital of Lithuanian University of Health Sciences Kauno klinikos (Hospital) has been established in 2012 when the Hospital was nominated as one of the two tertiary centers in Lithuania responsible for the implementation of the Lithuanian National Plan on the Activities Related to Rare Diseases, developed according to the requirements set by European Commission (COUNCIL RECOMMENDATION of 8 June 2009 on an action in the field of rare diseases).
 The Hospital has been registered as a partner of ORPHANET.

-Since 2017, the Hospital of Lithuanian University of Health Sciences Kauno klinikos has received the European Reference Network membership the following different medical fields: EURACAN (European Network for Rare Adult Solid Cancer), Endo-ERN (Rare Endocrine Conditions), ERN-EYE (Rare Eye Diseases), ERN-SKIN (Rare Skin Diseases, ERN RARE LIVER (Rare Liver Diseases), ERN RITA (Primary Immunodeficiency, Autoinflammatory and Autoimmune Diseases), ERN LUNG (Rare Respiratory Diseases), ERN BOND (Bone Rare Diseases), ERN GUARD HEART (Rare and Low Prevalence Complex Diseases of the Heart), ERN ERNICA (rare Iherited and Congenital (digestive and gastrointestinal) Anomalies), ERN EpiCARE (Rare and Complex Epilepsies), ERN EURO-NMD (Rare neuromuscular diseases), ERN ReCONNET (Rare and Complex Connective Tissue and Musculoskeletal Diseases).
+Since 2017, the Hospital of Lithuanian University of Health Sciences Kauno klinikos has received the European Reference Network membership the following different medical fields: EURACAN (European Network for Rare Adult Solid Cancer), Endo-ERN (Rare Endocrine Conditions), ERN-EYE (Rare Eye Diseases), ERN-SKIN (Rare Skin Diseases, ERN RARE LIVER (Rare Liver Diseases), ERN RITA (Primary Immunodeficiency, Autoinflammatory and Autoimmune Diseases), ERN LUNG (Rare Respiratory Diseases), ERN BOND (Bone Rare Diseases), ERN GUARD HEART (Rare and Low Prevalence Complex Diseases of the Heart), ERN ERNICA (rare Inherited and Congenital (digestive and gastrointestinal) Anomalies), ERN EpiCARE (Rare and Complex Epilepsies), ERN EURO-NMD (Rare neuromuscular diseases), ERN ReCONNET (Rare and Complex Connective Tissue and Musculoskeletal Diseases).

 The Hospital of Lithuanian University of Health Sciences Kauno klinikos is represented at the national level by its specialists in different rare-disease-related regular commissions (Coordination Commission related to the implementation of the National plan on Activities Related to Rare Diseases, Commission on Reimbursement of Treatment for Very Rare Diseases) and working groups (e.g., legislation on treatment reimbursement for certain rare diseases, rehabilitation, handicap status, etc.)

-Collaboration with different patient organisations is taking place, by organizing joint activities (conferences, disease-specific days, publications).
+Collaboration with different patient organizations is taking place, by organizing joint activities (conferences, disease-specific days, publications).
 In collaboration with a non-governmental Association of children with rare disorders, consultations for families of children with rare disorders have been implemented at the Hospital.

-International Rare Disease Day is being celebrated every year by organizing a conference for medical professionals and patients, supported by broad campaign on rare diseases via different media sources.
-The information on this event is always announced in the EURORDIS website, and the EURORDIS-provided video clip translated to Lithuanian is spread around.
+International Rare Disease Day is being celebrated every year by organizing a conference for medical professionals and patients, supported by the broad campaign on rare diseases via different media sources.
+The information on this event is always announced on the EURORDIS website, and the EURORDIS-provided video clip translated to Lithuanian is spread around.

-The expanding diagnostic possibilities of rare genetic, metabolic and autoimmune disorders at the Hospital within the recent years, also the expanding possibilities of international collaboration predispose further development of healthcare provision for patients with rare diseases and of the scientific research.
+The expanding diagnostic possibilities of rare genetic, metabolic and autoimmune disorders at the Hospital within the recent years, also the expanding possibilities of international collaboration predispose further development of healthcare provision for patients with rare diseases and of scientific research.
 We are open to any professional cooperation in this field of priority.